 Getting to the beach is a requirement, and that means either hiking in or driving on sand.
 The hiking is healthy, but you'll need a packframe, at least, to carry gear.
 Or some sort of cart with inflatable wheels that works on soft sand.

-If you're going to drive on the beach, like they do on North Carolina's Outer Banks or Padre Island in Texas, a four-wheel drive is nice.
+If you're going to drive on the beach, like they do on North Carolina's Outer Banks or Padre Island in Texas, a four-wheel drive vehicle is necessary.
 With or without four-wheel, you should drop your tire pressure down to 24 pounds or lower, so those tires can better grab the sand.
-(Back on the highway, keep your speed down until arriving at the nearest Stop-and-Rob, which likely has an air pressure machine to re-fill).
+Back on the highway, keep your speed down until arriving at the nearest gas station, which will likely has an air pressure machine to re-fill those tires.
 A tire gauge in your glove box is mandatory, of course.
-Be sure to carry a spare tire, and a flat board to support the tire jack.
-(That same board is handy when cutting bait).
+Be sure to carry a spare tire, and a flat, sturdy board to support the tire jack.
+(That same board is handy for cutting bait).

 |Bluefish often feed in the surf when they hem in schools of smaller baitfish.
 They're not picky and will hit jigs, spoons and plugs|

-A good day to fish.
+It was a good day to fish.
 Six hours later, a moving dot appeared on the hot and shimmering sand dune horizon.
-It was a Volkswagon bus, arriving to camp and fish.
+It was a Volkswagen bus, arriving to camp and fish.
 They cheerfully lent us their spare tire and we found a handy piece of driftwood to place under the jack, changing our flat.
-We soon sped away in a cloud of sand, to return their tire the next day — and to fish again.
+We soon sped away in a cloud of sand, to return next day with their tire—and to fish again

 Such is the optimism of youth.
 These days I pack a little more carefully, even carry a tow chain in case we get bogged down.
-Or another vehicle drives too high above the high tide mark, digging in like a turtle in soft sand, spinning their tires and needing help.
+Or we might see another vehicle stuck, spinning their tires and asking for assistance.

 Surf fishermen have to stick together, because quite often, we're the only people out there — alone on a wide expanse of breaking waves on sand.